 Leah scrambles to notify Ben.
 Once both are safe from the smoke and flames, they admit their love for one another and Ben asks Leah to marry him.
 In spite of her vow to never love again, she says yes.

 Despite her best efforts to run from love, Leah surrenders to it -- obviously moved by Ben's own tragic past.
-Kind of a bittersweet story, but I appreciate the unexpected grooviness of Avila's artwork and Charlton's acknowledgement of the hardships of war.
+Kind of a bittersweet story, but I appreciate the unexpected grooviness of Avila's artwork and Charlton's acknowledgment of the hardships of war.